Enable Single Sign-On for Developer Portal

 ```

-Single sign-on (SSO) is enabled on the Dev Portal after configuring the OIDC policy.
+Single sign-on (SSO) is enabled on the Developer Portal after configuring the OIDC policy.
 Application developers can log in through the configured centralized identity provider (IDP).
 After a successful login, they can create resource credentials for the available APIs.

 Known Limitation with the policy